Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

   copy complete.
 If every slot is busy, the video frame is dropped rather than stalling or falling back to CPU.

-The two VDPAU modes are deliberately strict for H.264: failure to obtain VDPAU decode or to execute the selected presentation path is an error, not a request to silently switch the video track to software.
-The global `require_hardware` flag is deliberately not used now that one job also decodes AAC; excluding `h264_sw` leaves software audio codecs selectable. `7b9a06d` supplies the generic `Executor::with_codec_preferences()` plumbing that makes the per-session selection possible while all implementations stay registered.
+The MediaCodec and VDPAU hardware modes are deliberately strict for H.264: failure to obtain the selected hardware decode path or to execute its presentation contract is an error, not a request to silently switch the video track to software.
+The global `require_hardware` flag is deliberately not used now that one job also decodes AAC;
+excluding `h264_sw` leaves software audio codecs selectable. `7b9a06d` supplies the generic `Executor::with_codec_preferences()` plumbing that makes the per-session selection possible while all implementations stay registered.
 The direct path remains zero-CPU-copy rather than literal zero-copy: it still performs the GL YUV->RGBA render and one GPU-local Vulkan image copy.
 It also